 What do we have to build on?

 School to Career Connecting Activities is a state-funded system, led by the Massachusetts Department of Elementary and Secondary Education, linking education and workforce development through the work of skilled intermediaries.
 It provides our youth with work experience and other career awareness activities that support their preparation for college and careers.
-It is a leading vehicle for businesses to partner with districts and influence the quality of public education.
+It is a leading vehicle for businesses to partner with school districts and influence the quality of public education.

-YouthWorks (Summer Jobs for At-Risk Youth) is an employment program designed to provide low-income teens and young adults with their first employment experience along with work-readiness training and the skills they need for a successful career.
+YouthWorks (Summer Jobs for At-Risk Youth) is an employment program designed to provide low-income teens and young adults with their first employment experience, along with work-readiness training and the skills they need for a successful career.
 YouthWorks supports subsidized employment experiences for teens and young adults age 14-21 in 31 cities across the Commonwealth--specifically for people who live in households earning less than 200% of the federal poverty rate.

 Policy Recommendations